Benji377/TUG-IntroductionToC-03/README.md

 If the program is called
 - with the wrong number of parameters
-- with a config file that cannot be opened
+- with a config file that cannot be opened for reading
 - with a config file that does not start with the correct [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming))

 the corresponding error message should be printed and the program should terminate with the correct return